Hong Kong Athletes Fund (HKAF)

-- The personal data provided by means of this application form will be used by the Hong Kong Sports Institute for the processing of applications only.
+- The personal data provided by means of this application form will be used by the Hong Kong Sports Institute or other relevant organizations, such as the Student Financial Assistance Agency, for the purpose of verification and processing of applications only.

 - Subject to exemptions under the Personal Data (Privacy) Ordinance, applicants have the right of access and correction with respect to his/her personal data.

-- Applications will be accepted twice a year, in around October/November and June/July.
-Application forms can be downloaded from the HKSI website: www.hksi.org.hk
+- Applications will be accepted twice a year, in around June/July and December/January.

-- Applicants will be informed of the result of their application in March and September.
+- Applicants will be informed of the result of their application usually in October and March.

 Assistant Athlete Affairs Manager